Skip to main content

 Creating entities

-Then we define the endpoint for creating comments - here we use the getUserFromToken helper to access the current user based on the token, try to find the article (again based on the slug property) and create the comment entity.
-Since we use em.create() here, we don't have to em.persist() the new entity, as it happens automatically this way.
+Then define the endpoint for creating comments - here the getUserFromToken helper is used to access the current user based on the token, try to find the article (again based on the slug property) and create the comment entity.
+Since em.create() is used here, you don't have to em.persist() the new entity, as it happens automatically this way.

 modules/article/routes.ts